anasdev-10/news_fact_checker/README.md

 ## Notes

 - Ensure you stay within your Gemini API quota limits.
-- For production deployment, secure your API keys and consider moving them to environment variables.
+- For production deployment, secure your API keys using environment variables or Hugging Face Secrets.
+- For local development, use a `.env` file (never commit this file to public repos).